-ZNE is a sexy phrase and thrilling concept, but setting the building sector’s sights on zero as the fix-all goal is raising notable concerns among critical stakeholders.
-This article outlines the tradeoffs of a ZNE framework for our future built environment and points to some alternative approaches to keep us on track to the ultimate goal of carbon reduction.
+ZNE is a sexy phrase and a thrilling concept, but setting the building sector’s sights on zero as the fix-all goal is raising notable concerns among critical stakeholders.
+This article outlines the challenges of a ZNE framework and points to some alternative approaches to keep us on track.

 Figure 1: Image Credit: Scott Webb

 The ZNE option stands tall on the following claims:

 GHG Reduction: A core concept of ZNE is reducing a building’s greenhouse gas (GHG) footprint by swapping dirty power for clean energy generated onsite.
 As most readers of this blog know well, the state has an ambitious goal of reducing GHG emissions to 80% of 1990 levels by 2050.
 Laying a ZNE standard across 50% of existing commercial buildings and all new commercial and residential buildings by 2030 is a core part of the state’s strategy to clean up the building sector’s emissions, which account for nearly the 40% of statewide GHG emissions.

 Resilience: As the frequency of natural disasters rises, the demand for infrastructure that protects human and economic health in more extreme conditions is growing.
 ZNE infrastructure addresses this by reducing dependence on aging grids.
 Building to higher efficiency standards also improves a structure’s integrity and longevity.
 These features protect the time and money of building owners and occupants, as well as local governments.
 It also reduces the burden on utilities to meet daytime demand spikes.